-No matter how you play, Before Your Eyes’ story is a heartfelt tale that me close to tears at several points.
-Despite its pleasantly whimsical veneer, the narrative’s themes of depression and existentialism hit hard, as does understanding life’s meaning from the perspective of a person who, despite having a great family and born with prodigious gifts, struggles to find personal fulfillment.
+No matter how you play, Before Your Eyes’ story is a heartfelt tale that had me close to tears at several points.
+Despite its pleasantly whimsical veneer, the narrative’s themes of depression and existentialism hit hard, as does understanding life’s meaning from the perspective of a person who, despite having a great family and being born with prodigious gifts, struggles to find personal fulfillment.
 The writing is earnest and thoughtful, and the story takes some unexpected turns culminating in a bittersweet final message that lands harder than I was prepared for (in a good way).

 A great story needs good characters, and Before Your Eyes has that in spades.
 Ben’s parents, a caring yet demanding mother and a lovably goofy father, are sweethearts.
 The same goes for Chloe, your mischievous neighbor who comes off as a genuinely endearing kid you can’t help but want to impress and hang out with.
 I was surprised by how attached I became to the cast in such a short time, but the superb performances and well-written dialogue do their job and ingratiated me to the characters.